cdelgehier/oio-docs/doc/source/user-guide/openiocli.rst

     # openio container delete my_container

-Note : only empty containers can be deleted.
+Note: only empty containers can be deleted.

    .. code-block:: console